 Meg Michell has wide experience and high-level capability and responsibility in the development, management, delivery and administration of education and training programs for organisations and individuals, developed over 20 years in the Australian VET sector.
 Meg is an expert in the quality management, regulation, recognition and funding mechanisms in the sector, leading UNE Partnerships through successive registration renewal processes and achieving maximum approval terms with the National VET regulators.

-Director of Education with UNE Partnerships since 2002, Meg oversees the delivery and ongoing quality management for a range of AQF and non-AQF qualifications and courses, ensuring ongoing response to industry and client needs and audited quality assurance mechanisms as designated under the National VET Regulator Standards for RTOs.
+Formerly our Director of Education for over 20 years, Meg now oversees audited quality assurance for a range of AQF, non-AQF qualifications & courses as designated under the National VET Regulator Standards for RTOs.

 Melissa Jubb has had many years experience providing strategic advice and support to small and medium businesses, including financial, structural, cashflow management and human resources.
 A member of both CPA Australia and Chartered Accountants Australia and New Zealand, Melissa has worked as a partner in public practice as well as in the not for profit sector.